 ‘Walking sharks’ are familiar to scuba divers – hooded epaulette sharks (Hemiscyllium strahani) feature in the current issue of DIVER magazine.
 But now researchers in Australia have almost doubled the number of recognised species overnight.

-The discovery of four new species brings to nine the total number, say the scientists.
+The discovery of four new species brings to 9 the total number, say the scientists.

 The leader of their 12-year study, Dr Christine Dudgeon of the University of Queensland, says that the small sharks live in their own separate region off northern Australia and Papua New Guinea, and are the top reef predator during low tides, using their fins to walk in very shallow water.